rvigo1967/ai-automation/projects/feedback-analysis-make/README.md

 - ⏱️ Reduced manual review time by 80%
 - ⚡ Instant detection of negative feedback
 - 📈 Improved response time to customer issues

+## 📥Sample Input

+"The service was slow and the staff was rude."

+## Sample Output

+- Sentiment: Negative
+- Keywords: slow service, rude staff
+- Summary: Customer dissatisfied with service speed and staff behavior